zanetworker/dockument/README.md

 [![asciicast](https://asciinema.org/a/pdVCkPpvz7OAdjYpuOz4gMY1j.png)](https://asciinema.org/a/pdVCkPpvz7OAdjYpuOz4gMY1j)

-With DOCKument you have the option to fetch important information about your Dockerfile direcly from the command line or create a markdown document that you can add to your git REPO.
+With DOCKument you have the option to fetch important information about your Dockerfile or Docker Image direcly from the command line or create a markdown document that you can add to your git REPO.

 **Fetching Information from a Dockerfile or a Docker Image**

-For example, if you type `dockument deps --dockerfile "../examples/Dockerfile"`, you will get the following output:
+For example, if you type `dockument deps --dockerfile "../examples/Dockerfile"` or `dockument deps --image "repo/name:tag"`, you will get the following output:

 ```bash
 ### Dependency RABBIT ###